jadecobra/python_tdd_exercises/source/data_structures/none.rst

   .. code-block:: python

-    E       AssertionError: None is not an instance of <class 'float'>
+    AssertionError: None is not an instance of <class 'float'>

 * GREEN: make it pass